akeneo/pim-helpcenter/content/updates/2020-06/4-manually-execute-naming-conventions-on-assets.md

 ![Unitary execution](../img/unitary-execution.png)

-- for an asset family, under the `product link rules` tab of your asset family - the naming convention will be applied to all assets belonging to this family.
+- for an asset family, under the `product link rules` tab of your asset family - the naming convention will be applied to all the assets belonging to this family.

 ![Mass execution](../img/mass-execution.png)